vidhi-mody/Personal-Blog/content/about.md

 My career is developing software, but my life is adventuring.
 I am a curious person who enjoys figuring out the building blocks of the world, and rearranging them to build something even better. ¯\ (ツ) /¯

 If you ever want to connect hit me up on [LinkedIn](https://www.linkedin.com/in/vidhi-mody-21629a150) or [Twitter](https://twitter.com/vidhi_mody/).
 To collaborate here's my [GitHub](https://github.com/vidhi-mody).
-If these blogs are helpful, you can contribute my giving me fortune cookie [here](/contribute)!
+If these blogs are helpful, you can contribute by giving me fortune cookie [here](/contribute)!